 The Ursern valley has always been a thoroughfare for travellers, which has imbued the local community with a unique openmindedness to newcomers, both to those passing through and those wishing to make a home for themselves.
 Andermatt is a home for visionaries.
 The golfer looking for a more challenging game; the skier who carves a new path; the architect who finds new function in old principles; the entrepreneur looking for that perfect place to dream.
-We all gather in this valley, this great theatre of nature, and we build a place where more like us might come to ski, create, innovate, live and work amid the area's spectacular scenery. - Locals gather in Andermatt's cobbled streets - 2.
+We all gather in this valley, this great theatre of nature, and we build a place where more like us might come to ski, create, innovate, live and work amid the area's spectacular scenery. - Golfing at its very finest on Andermatts multiple-award winning course, nestled in the rugged landscape of the Ursern Valley - 2.
 Hiking trails offer adventure in every direction - 3.
-Andermatt is one of the world's most popular ski destinations
+Andermatt is a renowned destination for off-piste skiing